A man in a suit is praying.

 • Sexual Shame:

-It's important to note that men from marginalized communities may face unique challenges due to both patriarchal structures and other forms of oppression, further compounding these issues.
+Additionally, men from marginalized communities may face unique challenges due to both patriarchal structures and other forms of oppression, further compounding these issues.

 For instance, men of color may face additional pressures to conform to both religious and cultural expectations of masculinity.

-And LGBTQ+ men in patriarchal religious environments often experience heightened levels of shame and conflict between their identity and religious teachings.
+LGBTQ+ men in patriarchal religious environments often experience heightened levels of shame and conflict between their identity and religious teachings.

 Additionally, men with disabilities might struggle with feelings of inadequacy due to ableist interpretations of religious texts that equate physical prowess with spiritual worth.